New European Commentary

 David had been accused of slandering his own mother's son- namely himself and perhaps his brother.
 Here in Ps.
 51:5 he admits that what he has said; he has accused his mother of conceiving in sin, out of wedlock.
 Perhaps David's tensions with his brothers had led to him accusing one of them of being illegitimate.

 Psalm 119 gives us the impression that David loved God's commandments, but lamented he had not followed them in his life- indeed he fears some kind of shame if his sins catch up with him.
 His fear of shame is often repeated (:6,22,31,39,46,51,80,116,141); this could refer to some public shame for an openly revealed sin.
 Or it could reference his sense of shame that "in sin did my mother conceive me" and his sense of shame that he was a poor man now in the opulence of court life.
 Possibly his illegitimate background had been hushed up, although it was known by "the one who taunts me... the arrogant mock me... utterly derided me" (:42,51); but when his sin with Bathsheba is revealed, he openly states for all the world to know that his mother conceived him "in sin".
 Yet despite this potential shame, David says he will cling to God's word of promise that he would be king.
-If his mother were a Moabite or non-Israelite, accounting for his red hair, he may have assumed that he as an illegitimate Gentile could never be king of Israel- if that were known about.
+If his mother were a Moabite or non-Israelite, accounting for his red hair ["ruddy of countenance"], he may have assumed that he as an illegitimate Gentile could never be king of Israel- if that were known about.
 We recall how Jephthah and Abimelech were the sons of prostitutes and how this militated against their leadership (Jud.
 8:29-31; 11:1,2).
 Jesse was asked to parade his sons before Samuel in order for a king to be chosen.
 None of them are chosen; but when asked if he has any other sons, Jesse answers rather awkwardly and obliquely that there is David who is minding the sheep.
 That sounds an excuse as the family did have a "keeper" of the sheep apart from David (1 Sam.
 17:20).
 This would be appropriate if David were in fact illegitimate.
 He was therefore "a stranger to my brothers, And an alien to my mother’s children" (Ps.
 69:8).
 "Stranger" is Hebrew muzar which is related to mamzer or bastard / illegitimate.
 All this rejection and lack of attention set David up for what was likely some form of Narcissistic Personality Disorder.
 Dt.
 23:2-4 was clear that a Moabite could not enter the congregation of Israel until the 10th generation.
 And David was descended from Ruth the Moabitess (Ruth 4:13-17).
 And so his faith in God's word of promise, that he would really be king, is in tension with his fear that he would be shamed and never accepted as Israel's king- seeing he was illegitimate, and not fully Hebrew.
 In addition to this Dt.
 23:2 likewise says that an illegitimate man couldn't enter for ten generations: “One of illegitimate birth shall not enter the assembly of Yahweh; even to the tenth generation none of his descendants shall enter the assembly of Yahweh".

-Psa 51:6 Behold, You desire truth in the inward parts-
+Psa 51:6 Behold, You desire truth in the inward parts-"

 Through his experience, David came to know what he calls 'truth in the inward parts': that the required sacrifice was a desperately broken and contrite heart (Ps.
 51:17).
 Repentance is really about recognizing this truth within us; this, and not a set of theologically pure propositions, is the ultimate "truth".
 According to Paul's use of the Bathsheba incident, David's learning curve must be ours.
 There are other links which show that David's sin, desperation and restoration are typical of the experience of all God's true people (e.g. Ps.
 51:7 = Is.
 1:18).

-Psa 51:7 Purify me with hyssop, and I will be clean; wash me, and I will be whiter than snow- It should be noted that David / Bathsheba language is used to describe Israel's spiritually fallen state (e.g. Ps.
+It should be noted that David / Bathsheba language is used to describe Israel's spiritually fallen state (e.g. Ps.
 38:7 = Is.
 1:6; Ps.
 51:7 = Is.
-1:18; Ps.
+1:18 "Though your sins are like scarlet, they shall be white as snow"; Ps.
 65:2 = Is.
 40:15).
 David recognized this in Ps.
 51:17, where he likens his own state to that of Zion, which also needed to be revived by God's mercy.
 As David's sin is likened to the killing of a lamb (2 Sam.
 12:4), so the Jews killed the Lord Jesus.
 The troubles which therefore came upon his kingdom have certain similarities with the events of AD67-70.
 They were also repeated in the Nazi Holocaust, and will yet be.
 Israel are yet to fully repent after the pattern of David.

 "Purge me... and I shall be clean... create in me a clean heart" (Ps.
 51:7,10) shows that David understood the 'me' which needed cleansing as being his own mind.
 This was clearly a result of the great level of self-examination which brought forth his real repentance.
 "Against thee, thee only have I sinned" (Ps.
 51:4) was a conclusion wrung out of so much reflection about what he had done; as is his recognition that his "sin" had involved many "transgressions" (Ps.
 51:3).